kencho51/gigathing/content/projects/howadduterances.md

 +++
-description = "Steps to add Utterances in Hugo blog" title = "How to add a comment functionality using uterances" date = 2020-06-15T11:25:56+08:00 tags = ["Uterances", "Hugo"]
+description = "Steps to add Utterances to Hugo blog" title = "How to add a comment functionality using uterances" date = 2020-06-15T11:25:56+08:00 tags = ["Uterances", "Hugo"]